goldmansachs/obevo/obevo-site/src/site/markdown/permission-management.md

  * But we can override using a metadata annotation, e.g. //// METADATA permissionScheme="TABLE_RO"
 * Then specify a &lt;grant&gt; entry for each kind of user/group and privilege combo that you want to add.

-So the above will translate to:
+So the above will translate to the following grants:
+* Note: the exact grant statements may differ per DBMS type. e.g. some platforms do not require the GROUP or USER keyword to be specified

 ```
 // for TableA on its default permission scheme TABLE